Sure Dividend

 Kimberly-Clark’s most important competitive advantages are its brands and global scale.
 The company enjoys a leadership position across its brand portfolio and, indeed, across the world.

 It retains its competitive advantages through marketing and innovation.
-Kimberly-Clark spends over $1 billion annually on advertising, research, and development.
 This allows the company to stay ahead of the competition.
 Given its commitment to its growth pillars, we expect this will only increase over time.

 In addition, Kimberly-Clark’s global reach provides the company with the efficiency to keep costs low.
-The FORCE program is an example of its ability to manage costs, even as revenue grows, and has seen years of success in reducing operating costs.
+The ongoing cost reduction program is an example of its ability to effectively manage costs, even as revenue grows.

 Kimberly-Clark remains highly profitable, even during recessions.
 For example, it performed well through the Great Recession of 2007-2009.
 Its earnings-per-share through the Great Recession are shown below: